aspose-slides/Aspose.Slides-Documentation/net/developer-guide/manage-presentation/convert-presentation/convert-powerpoint/convert-powerpoint-to-pdf/_index.md

 ## **Overview**

-This article explains how you can convert PowerPoint file formats into PDF using C#.
+This article explains how you can convert PowerPoint file formats into PDF in C#.
 It covers wide range of topics e.g.

-- Convert PPT to PDF using C#
+- Convert PPT to PDF in C#
-- Convert PPTX to PDF using C#
+- Convert PPTX to PDF in C#
-- Convert ODP to PDF using C#
+- Convert ODP to PDF in C#
-- Convert PowerPoint to PDF using C#
+- Convert PowerPoint to PDF in C#

 ## **C# PowerPoint to PDF Conversions**